Lighting & UVB for Blue Tongue Skinks

 Furthermore, UVB offers more benefits than just vitamin D, and the reptile community is increasingly coming to the conclusion that UVB should be provided to all reptiles as part of helping them thrive (not just survive) in captivity.
 Best practice in blue tongue skink care is to provide appropriate UVB lighting.

-The Zoo Med ReptiSun 10.0 High Output UVB and Arcadia Desert 12% fluorescent tubes are the only brands we recommend.
+Zoo Med and Arcadia are the only UVB brands recommended by ReptiFiles.
 These are appropriate for use on top of or inside 18-24″ tall enclosures, and should be long enough to span half of the enclosure’s total length.
 In order to use these bulbs properly, they will need to be replaced every 12 months even if they seem to be working fine, since UVB output declines over time even though light output doesn’t.
 For the safety of the skink, it should be able to get no closer than 10″ to the bulb.

 Also, make sure that the fixture doesn’t have a piece of glass or plastic to “protect” the bulb.
 UVB rays are blocked by glass and plastic, rendering that bulb you just spent so much money on completely useless.
 Naked UVB bulbs are effective UVB bulbs!

-- PRO TIP: If you have a Solarmeter 6.5 to measure your lamp’s UV output, shoot for a UV Index reading that ranges between 3.0-4.0 in the basking area.
+If you have a Solarmeter 6.5 (strongly recommended) to measure your lamp’s UVB output, shoot for a UV Index reading that ranges between 3.0-4.0 in the basking area.
+If you don’t have a Solarmeter, here is a rough estimate how far away your skink’s back should be from the UVB bulb during basking:

 Since blue tongue skinks are cold-blooded, they rely on their environment to provide the heat needed to function.
 The best way to achieve this is to provide a temperature gradient so the skink can self-regulate according to his/her needs.
 Use a temperature gun like the Etekcity Lasergrip 774 for instant, accurate information on your skink’s environment.